Back in school, there was an alleged moratorium for three hours a day, reserved for athletics.

 But as far as the specifics of this alleged affliction?
 Relief as to your confirmation is delayed.
 After 15 months of litigation, my side forced a settlement resolving primary custody of my son to me with the freedom to move, and multiple levers constructed by yours truly.
 It is customary, in contested trials, that settlements be reviewed, especially if there have been any ongoing issues.
 Which, of course, there are.
 By design.

 So, while I am suspended in time for this last moment, I must pursue your patience.
-The anticipated safe release of HYSTERIA is now Labor Day weekend.
+The anticipated safe release of HYSTERIA is now Fall 2018.